sndrtj/fastqube/README.md

 Lossy decompression uses the same command-line as lossless decompression: the fastqube header contains the information about which lossy mode was used.

+# Prototype

+There is a little [prototype](prototype.py) implemented in python.
+It so far only supports compression in lossless mode.
+You can use this prototype to get an impression of how fastqube-generated files will ultimately look like.

+As this is a prototype, it is really slow, and even the file format is liable to change.

 # License